dmitrif/onvif2mqtt/README.md

 ## Background

 After acquiring an EzViz DB1 camera doorbell, I was happy to find a PIR sensor on it.
 I was then dismayed to find out that there is no open API to consume the triggered status of it.
-This project was written to itch that scratch, but it should work for any other ONVIF compliant devices with built-in sensors.
+This project was written to scratch that itch, but it should work for any other ONVIF compliant devices with built-in sensors.

 ## Requirements
 - Docker (unless running Baremetal)